Pronounciation: Ti-pooh-A-na TEE-pooh

 USDA 9 (may freeze in coldest winters), 10-11

 Landscape Use: Flowering accent, oasis or mesic shade and accent tree for Spanish architectural building designs, pan-tropic as a landscape tree.
 Tipu tree is classified as an invasive species in south Africa and is a widely planted street tree in tropical cities.

-Form & Character: Evergreen to partially deciduous, upright and broadly spreading with age, open umbrella-like canopy.
+Form & Character: Evergreen to briefly partially deciduous, upright and broadly spreading with age, open umbrella-like canopy.

 Growth Habit: In Phoenix this is a generally flat topped tree to 35 feet, but can eventually reach 50 feet with lesser or equal spread.
 Trunk and branches have a roughened bark.
 This tree is much larger when grown in coastal Southern California than in Arizona deserts.

 Foliage/Texture: Odd pinnately compound leaves (number of leaflets, not that they look weird), 11 to 21 oblong leaflets, light green in color; medium texture.

 Seasonal Color: Flowers in the early summer